ClarisseGilles/crowdsec-discord-notify/README.md

 ## Discord

+This bot deletes bans on your CrowdSec.
+Keep it private.
+With Public Bot off, only you can add it to a server.
+Put the alerts in a channel that only people who may unban can read.
+Anyone who can see that channel can press Unban.

-Create an application at https://discord.com/developers/applications.
-Open Bot, add a bot, and copy the token.
-Leave the Message Content Intent off.
+1. Create an application at https://discord.com/developers/applications.
+2. Open Bot.
+Add a bot if the page asks for one.
+Press Reset Token and copy the token.
+That value is `DISCORD_BOT_TOKEN`.
+Discord shows it once.
+If it leaks, reset it again and update the container.
+3. Open Installation and set Install Link to None.
+Discord refuses to make the bot private while an install link is set.
+Then open Bot and turn Public Bot off.
+4. On the Bot page, leave Requires OAuth2 Code Grant off.
+Leave Message Content Intent off, along with the other privileged intents.
 Leave the Interactions Endpoint URL empty.
-The process connects out to Discord.

-Invite it with the OAuth2 URL Generator, scope `bot`, permissions View Channels, Send Messages, and Embed Links.
+This process opens its own connection to Discord.
+It does not take interaction callbacks on a public URL.
+5. Open OAuth2 → URL Generator.
+Select the `bot` scope.
+Under bot permissions, select View Channels, Send Messages, and Embed Links.
+Those three are permission integer `19456`.
+The URL is `https://discord.com/oauth2/authorize?client_id=APPLICATION_ID&scope=bot&permissions=19456`, with your application ID in place of `APPLICATION_ID`.
+Open it and add the bot to your server.
+You need Manage Server on that Discord server to install it.

-In the Discord client, turn on Developer Mode under Settings → Advanced.
+6. In the Discord client, open User Settings → Advanced and turn on Developer Mode.
 Right-click the alerts channel and choose Copy Channel ID.
-The bot has to be a member of that channel.
-Channel membership is the only check on Unban.
+That value is `DISCORD_CHANNEL_ID`.
+7. In the channel permissions, allow the bot to view the channel, send messages, and embed links.
+Deny everyone else if they should not be able to unban.

 CrowdSec needs a bouncer key that this process can use to delete decisions.
 On the official image, set `BOUNCER_KEY_DISCORD` to that key and it registers a bouncer on startup.
 Use the same value for `BOUNCER_KEY` here.